cran/googleAuthR/README.md

 * `with_shiny()` - wraps your API functions so they can be passed the user's authentication token.

 #### Shiny authentication example

+This is the example [deployed to shinyapps.io here](https://mark.shinyapps.io/googleAuthRexample/)

 ```r
 ## in global.R